Rutgers logo

 Shino John, Associate Vice President, Strategic Growth, Division of Continuing Studies

-Sunita Kramer, Associate Vice President, Research and Experiential Education (DEIA co-chair)
+Sunita Kramer, Associate Vice President, Research and Experiential Education (DEIA Council co-chair)

 Eduardo Molina, Vice President for Institutional Research and Decision Support